anfe67/EUROBIS-QC/eurobisqc/DEV_NOTES.md

 as the eml.xml file is stored in the archive.eml field.
 Processed with xmltodict, area extracted but tested with a single file only.
 The dev_pipeline can now

+# 09/12/2020
+This day shall not be accounted for the project, I worked on it only a couple of hours.
+Imported the WORMS db in SQLLite, to design a set of queries to speed up all taxonomy verifications.
+In practice, the new strategy for taxonomy QC shall diverge from OBIS-QC, relying only minimally on the pyworms (only for the necessary sanity checks) that shall be reproduced in EUROBIS-QC.

+# 10/12/2020
+Rewrote taxonomy checks based on DB queries on local copy of WORMS DB (file taxonomy_db.py), helper functions shall go to package wormsdb, module db_functions

+## Notes / questions for Bart:
+1) Is this sort of speed acceptable for taxonomy QC?
+2) QC 8 needs clarifications.
+Is the taxon a marine taxon that does not exist in APHIA?
+If I know what to ask to the DB then we will have this one too, and with this taxonomy will be OK
+3) xylookup and bathymetry data.
+I have not yet looked at this aspect.

+### TODO: Clean the code, write test cases and write more tests.
+Also must think at way to improve the
+project structure and rationalise imports (create proper requirement.txt).